lightblue-platform/lightblue-migrator/TOGGLZ.md

 ### Using gradual activation strategy to control load

 Feature flags are designed to control features, not load balancing.
 However, with some tweaking, it's possible to use the Togglz' gradual activation strategy for this purpose.
 The tweak is to generate username for each call to DAOFacade (```TogglzRandomUsername.init()```).
-For information on DAOFacade and it's role during migration see (utils)[utils].
+For information on DAOFacade and it's role during migration see [utils](utils).